About the Publisher

 New York City born and bred, (born Prensky-it became Prince when he was 3- he protested to no avail.)
 Prince graduate from St. Lawrence University in 1966 where he majored in French and minored in – of all things – Religion.
 On the day he returned home from graduation he received two invitations for foreign travel, both all expenses paid, one to Vietnam compliments of the US Army, the other to explore North Africa (specifically Tunisia) with the US Peace Corps.
 There wasn’t much existential angst about the decision.
 Preferring the option of building bridges rather than blowing them up, Prince chose the latter and served his country in Tunis and Sousse as a Peace Corps volunteer and staff member.

 Prince taught at the Red Rocks Community College in Golden Colorado for 15 years, at Metro State College for 12 years.
-For the past 18 years, he has been with the University of Denver’s Graduate School of International Studies – now called the Korbel School of International Studies, where he teaches full-time in their undergraduate International Studies Program, mostly courses on Global Political Economy.
+For the past 22 years, he has been with the University of Denver’s Graduate School of International Studies – now called the Korbel School of International Studies, where he Taught full-time in their undergraduate International Studies Program, mostly courses on Global Political Economy.
 He retired in May, 2015.
 Along the way he picked up a Masters’ in Social Science from the University of Colorado, Denver, under the direction of Dr. Richard Ogles – a rather disorganized brilliant sociologist, who should have been more important in his field than he was, and who died of a brain tumor about 13 years ago.

 Prince is married and with wife Nancy Fey has two grown daughters.
 They had, until a few years ago (Oct, 2011), an aging not very bright but very endearing dog.
 (Of course perhaps it is not the dog but the owner who is not very bright).
 There is more that could be added, but the above is boring enough.